 Intergovernmental revenues are received from the State of Washington.
 These are mostly distributed per capita.
 Fines are the amount received by the City after the court has set the fine.
-The City pays a fee of \$20.00 per ticket for Court Charges.
 Miscellaneous Revenues are Checking Account Interest, Investment Interest, and any Donations/Contributions.
 Current Expense Expenditures are an estimated outlay to be incurred.

-A percentage of wages of the Clerk/Treasurer and Deputy Clerk, plus all wages for Law Enforcement, Fire Department and a percentage of the Public Works Superintendent and WWTP/Public Works Maintenance Technician are expended from this fund.
+A percentage of wages of the Clerk/Treasurer and Deputy Clerk/Court Administrator, plus all wages for Law Enforcement, Fire Department and a percentage of the WWTP/Public Works Maintenance Technician are expended from this fund.
 The attorney for the city and a percentage of the state audit are also expended from this fund as well.
 The Marina, City Park, Chief Looking Glass Park and Riverpointe Park are all maintained and improved from the Current Expense Fund.
 In 2013, the City passed Resolution #2013-492 to charge for Park Facility Rentals.
 The City Park has three RV Spaces with water and electricity that are available to rent year round.
-The City of Asotin has a Volunteer Fire Department directed by Fire Chief Noel Hardin.
-Currently the city has ten volunteer firefighters.
-They are paid by a point system twice a year based on practices, meetings and actual fires they respond to.